 - Vital quantum memory and networking technologies are also advancing in lockstep, and the DOE has just connected its labs with a Quantum Internet

-Attaining these goals requires resources, and the quantum computing community writ large is swelling with familiar big names such as IBM, Microsoft, and Google, along with lesser-known pioneers such as Rigetti, IonQ, and D-Wave, and literally hundreds of start-ups.
+Attaining these goals requires resources, and the quantum computing community writ large is swelling with familiar big names such as Dell, HPE, IBM, Microsoft, and Google, along with lesser-known pioneers such as Rigetti, IonQ, and D-Wave, and literally hundreds of start-ups.
 No doubt some of the latter will bring transformative technology into the race for practical quantum computing and become the big names of tomorrow.

 HPCwire’s monthly quantum computing newsletter will cover the broad range of activities, companies, and people seeking to bring quantum computing to practical reality.
 We’ll examine the many hardware platforms and qubit technologies vying for dominance.
 We’ll look at ‘quantum’ companies and their research and commercialization strategies.
 We’ll look at collaboration efforts such as the Quantum Economic Development Council’s diverse effort.
 We’ll look at the U.S. National Quantum Initiative and how that plays out in practice.
 We’ll look at DOE’s big bet on quantum computing, including testbeds for evaluating everything from quantum computing hardware and control circuits to developing single-photon sources and protocols for building a Quantum Internet.

 Broadly, we’ll cover all things quantum computing-related with a focus on enabling technology, practical use cases and applications, and the quantum community itself.